 - Foam Agent – foam cleaning agent is introduced into the tube environment to cleanse all internal parts of the system.

-- Sanitising Rinse – a sanitising rinse is run through the system to flush out debris and foam agent.
+- Sanitizing Rinse – a sanitizing rinse is run through the system to flush out debris and the foaming agent.

-- Water Rinse – a second rinse of hot water flushes out sanitising rinse, rendering the tube environment-production ready.
+- Water Rinse – a second rinse of hot water flushes out sanitizing rinse, rendering the tube environment-production ready.

-Nylon-coated cable prevents direct contact of the stainless steel cable with transported food.
-The nylon’s smooth surface is void of crevices or sharp-angled components where food particles could be collected, such as is the case with chain links, plates, pins and bushings where food particles are packed in.
+A nylon-coating prevents direct contact of the stainless steel cable with transported food.
+The nylon’s smooth surface is void of crevices or sharp-angled components where food particles could be collected, such as is the case with chain links, plates, pins, and bushings where food particles can gather in chains.